csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 **19.2** To build a highly available distributed system, you must know what kinds of failures can occur.

-a.
-List possible types of failure in a distributed system.
+1. List possible types of failure in a distributed system.

-b.
-Which items in your list from part a are also applicable to a central- ized system?
+2. Which items in your list from part a are also applicable to a central- ized system?

 **19.3** Consider a failure that occurs during 2PC for a transaction.
 For each pos- sible failure that you listed in Practice Exercise 19.2a, explain how 2PC ensures transaction atomicity despite the failure.

 **19.4** Consider a distributed system with two sites, _A_ and _B_.
 Can site _A_ distin- guish among the following?

-• _B_ goes down.
+- _B_ goes down.

-• The link between _A_ and _B_ goes down.
+- The link between _A_ and _B_ goes down.

-• _B_ is extremely overloaded and response time is 100 times longer than normal.
+- _B_ is extremely overloaded and response time is 100 times longer than normal.

 What implications does your answer have for recovery in distributed systems?